pengnam/BrainDump/DistributedSystems/Kafka.md

 We don't increase the number of partitions to be too large because on failure, the reelectino for broker for the partition Suppose that a broker has a total of 2000 partitions, each with 2 replicas.
 Roughly, this broker will be the leader for about 1000 partitions.
 When this broker fails uncleanly, all those 1000 partitions become unavailable at exactly the same time.
 Suppose that it takes 5 ms to elect a new leader for a single partition.
 It will take up to 5 seconds to elect the new leader for all 1000 partitions.

+## Consumer Group Broker vs Consumer Group Leader
+The consumer group coordinator is one of the brokers while the group leader is one of the consumer in a consumer group.

+The group coordinator is nothing but one of the brokers which receives heartbeats (or polling for messages) from all consumers of a consumer group.
+Every consumer group has a group coordinator.
+If a consumer stops sending heartbeats, the coordinator will trigger a rebalance.

+When a consumer wants to join a consumer group, it sends a JoinGroup request to the group coordinator.
+The first consumer to join the group becomes the group leader.
+The leader receives a list of all consumers in the group from the group coordinator (this will include all consumers that sent a heartbeat recently and are therefore considered alive) and it is responsible for assigning a subset of partitions to each consumer.
+It uses an implementation of the PartitionAssignor interface to decide which partitions should be handled by which consumer.
+After deciding on the partition assignment, the consumer leader sends the list of assignments to the GroupCoordinator which sends this information to all the consumers.
+Each consumer only sees his own assignment - the leader is the only client process that has the full list of consumers in the group and their assignments.
+This process repeats every time a rebalance happens.

 ## TO READ:
 Quorums